pymor/pymor/docs/source/developer_docs.md

 The main responsible of the `preflight` job is to compute the `sha256sum` of all `requirements-ci-*.txt` files in order to infer the tags of the CI images used for testing.
-It also queries Gitlab's container registry to check if the needed images are available.
+It also queries GitLab's container registry to check if the needed images are available.
 The results are saved in a [dotenv](https://docs.gitlab.com/ee/ci/yaml/artifacts_reports.html#artifactsreportsdotenv) file to make them available as environment variables in later CI stages.